 “Have you mopped the water up?” his mum shouted back.

-The man who lived at the flat, Josh’s neighbour, was often taunted by the locals because he was once accused of being a paedophile after trying to help a young girl who looked lost.
-The mother, in a frantic crazy state, thought he was trying to walk off with her and so put notices up about him around the estate.
-The woman was convicted of harassment by the courts but the fire she started of him being a “paedophile” never went out and stuck with the community.
+The man who lived in the flat, Josh’s neighbour, was often taunted by the locals because he was once accused of being a paedophile after trying to help a young girl who looked lost.
+The mother, in a frantic crazy state, thought he was trying to walk off with her, and so put notices up about him around the estate.
+The woman was convicted of harassment by the courts, but the fire she started of him being a “paedophile” never went out, and stuck with the community.

-Using an old discarded rag from the floor and soaking it in water from a balcony plant pot, Josh attempted to smudge the spray-painted letters together so they couldn’t be read, but the paint had already dried.
+Using an old discarded rag from the floor, and soaking it in water from a balcony plant pot, Josh attempted to smudge the spray-painted letters together so they couldn’t be read, but the paint had already dried.
 He turned to see his neighbour looking out of his kitchen window at him.
-The man just smiled and nodded at him for the kind gesture of trying to remove it.
-Josh returned a smile of disappointment, not because he couldn’t remove the graffiti but because of how people treated each other.
+The man nodded at him for the kind gesture of trying to remove it.
+Josh returned a smile of disappointment, not because he couldn’t remove the graffiti, but because of how people treated each other.

 “Oi, come on!”

-Josh looked up and could see his friend Steve sitting on the wall waiting for him.
+Josh looked up to see his friend Steve sitting on the wall waiting for him.

 “Some kid might stick emself if I leave em,” said Josh quietly.